Return to Topics

 any "cookie-cutter" approaches.
 Just because one particular

-choice worked best for your neighbor's aging parent doesn't
+choice worked best for your neighbor's family doesn't

 automatically mean the same will be best for yours.
 Just because one

-solution was the best fit for Dad five years ago doesn't automatically
+solution was the best fit five years ago doesn't automatically

 It's so easy for a family to fall into the